 #13 Andy Warhol (1928-1987) – The Pope of Pop

 A precursor of the Pop Art movement of the 1960s, Andy Warhol earned a lasting reputation as a cultural icon.
 According to the art movement he invented, elements and symbols of popular culture and mass consumption could be on par with fine arts, as evidenced in Warhol’s Marilyn which became the emblem of pop art.
 He is famous for his bright, colorful paintings and prints of subjects ranging from celebrities to everyday products such as cans of soup.

 Artist trivia: Andy Warhol was born Andrew Warhola, the youngest son of Andrew and Julia née Zavacká, immigrants to the USA from Miková, a village near the present-day Slovakian-Polish border.
 Andrew Warhola Jr became known as Andy Warhol after one of his early illustrations in Glamour Magazine was mistakenly credited to one Andy Warhol, a name which he decided to use from then on.

 Over to You!

 Our overview contains some of the most famous modern artists who exerted an enormous influence on the course of modern art.
-From Claude Monet and his dreamy landscapes to Picasso’s distorted portraits, modern artists and their artworks still drive crowds to museums, incite heated debates, and set splashy auction records.
+From Claude Monet and his dreamy landscapes to Frida Kahlo and her raw self-portraits, modern masters and their artworks still drive crowds to museums, incite heated debates, and set splashy auction records.

 Got blank, boring walls?
 We’ve got you covered!
 Check out our amazing choice of high-quality art posters!
 Hang your favorite masterpiece on that empty wall and bring more art into your life!

 Are there any other famous modern artists you think we should include on our list?
 Let us know in the comments!